kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 ###### What specific metrics should inform a rollback?

-When feature enabled but rolling update in a unexpected phenomenon like the update pods at a time is not equal to the `maxUnavailable` value or rolling update in a unexpected order.
+When feature enabled but rolling update in a unexpected phenomenon like the update pods at a time is not equal to the `maxUnavailable` value (we may have some other factors impacting this, but this should apply for most of the time) or rolling update in a unexpected order.

 Or we can refer to the `rolling-update-duration` metric for observation, if it didn't decrease when setting the `maxUnavailable` great than 1 or the duration increased abnormally, then we should rollback.